mwojnars/hypertag/README.md

     Product "Pencil" is available, but the price is unknown yet.
     There is a product priced at 25.

-Qualifiers can be used in loop headlines, as well, to test for non-emptiness of collections to be iterated over:
+Qualifiers can also be used in loops to test for non-emptiness of the collections to be iterated over:

     try
         for p in products!